qdrant/landing_page/qdrant-landing/content/documentation/cloud/cloud-quick-start.md

 1. Start in the **Overview** section of the Dashboard.
 2. Under **Set a Cluster Up** scroll down and click **Create Custom Tier**.
 3. A window will open.
 Enter a cluster **Name**.
 4. In the Beta version, you can only deploy to AWS.
-We are currentl;y developing support GCP and Azure.
+We are currently developing support GCP and Azure.
 5. Choose from one of five data center regions.
 If you have latency concerns or other topology-related requirements, [let us know](mailto:cloud@qdrant.io).
 6. Configure RAM size for each node (2GB to 64GB).
 > Please read [Capacity and Sizing](https://qdrant.tech/documentation/cloud/capacity/) to make the right choice.
 If you need more capacity per node, [let us know](mailto:cloud@qdrant.io).